-Plants that are in pre-harvest are considered biological assets are capitalized on the balance sheet at fair market value less cost to sell at their point of harvest.
+Plants that are in pre-harvest are considered biological assets and are capitalized on the balance sheet at fair market value less cost to sell at their point of harvest.
 Costs to sell include trimming, fulfillment, testing, partnership commissions and shipping costs.
-As they continue to grow through the pre-harvest stages, a corresponding non-cash unrealized gain is recognized in income through cost of sales, reflecting the changes in fair value of the biological assets.
-At harvest, the biological
+As they continue to grow through the pre-harvest stages, a corresponding non-cash unrealized gain is recognized in gross profit, reflecting the changes in fair value of the biological assets.
+At harvest, the biological assets are transferred to inventory at their fair value less cost to sell which becomes the deemed cost of inventory.
+Biological assets inventory is later expensed as 'Fair Value changes in biological assets included in inventory sold'.
+Together the gain from changes in the fair value of biological assets, the Fair Value changes in biological assets included in inventory sold and cost of goods sold are included in the gross profit.
+The unrealized gain from changes in the fair value of biological assets will vary from period to period based upon the number of pre-harvest plants, where the plants are in the grow cycle at the end of the period and the strains being grown.